Sculptor Lynn Slattery Hellmuth shares her story about renting space in the Garver Feed Mill building to use as her sculpture studio.

 Jennifer Gurske: So it was sort of coming into that more deterioration phase.

 Lynn Hellmuth: Yeah.
 My studio was fine.
 I mean, it was just brick walls, which was wonderful to work with.
-Yeah, yeah.
-And then I got, "Honoring the Crone," they wanted me to bring them to a poetry conference in DeKalb because they had just bought -- I don't know if it's still there.
+I got "Honoring the Crone," they wanted me to bring them to a poetry conference in DeKalb because they had just bought—I don't know if it's still there.
 They just bought this building as a women's center.
-And so they opened, you know, the women's center but I needed to have crates made to move them.
+They opened the women's center, but I needed to have crates made to move them.
 And so I contacted one of the moving companies and some guy there said, yeah, I'll make you a bunch of crates because, I mean, those are big crates.
 They're like coffins, you know [laughter]?
 Of course, once again, I'm in the big box truck and only hauling the crones around.
-And so the odd thing is, to pay for those crates, you know, that show was about grandmothers, "Honoring the Crone: The Wise Older Woman," right?
+And so the odd thing is, to pay for those crates.
+That show was about grandmothers, "Honoring the Crone: The Wise Older Woman," right?

 Jennifer Gurske: Oh, yeah!

-And they say Aztec -- but it's pre-Aztec, really.
-And so I applied and then I was looking around at our state parks -- where can I put this big installation [laughter]?
-And a woman who had been on the jury -- I feel like, I love serendipity and I love these things that happen.
+They say Aztec—but it's pre-Aztec, really.
+I applied and then I was looking around at our state parks—where can I put this big installation [laughter]?
+A woman who had been on the jury—I feel like, I love serendipity and I love these things that happen.
 One of the women who had been on the jury at the Arts Board called me and said, could we have these at UW-Eau Claire?
-And I was like, yeah [laughter]!
-You know, I was very happy about that.
-Yeah.
-So we put up the sculpture.
-Basically it was a circle -- I do like circles because it's good energy -- a circle of poles, that each one had some little musical thing that I created for the wind to play -- never very noisy, but lots of little things.
-And so that was at UW-Eau Claire for I don't know how many years.
+I was like, yeah [laughter]!
+I was very happy about that.
+We put up the sculpture.
+Basically, it was a circle—I do like circles because it's good energy—a circle of poles, that—each one had some little musical thing that I created for the wind to play—never very noisy, but lots of little things.
+That was at UW-Eau Claire for I don't know how many years.

-And at the same time, they bought one of my animal sculptures to put in their library.
-So then I -- so that was a Garver, a Garver burlap piece too.
-And there's another one at West High, and there was one at Edgewood College -- I taught there for a semester.
-And then I wanted to do a piece out in nature that was all-natural, so I contacted the Dane County Parks and asked if they would be interested in helping me with this.
-And what I wanted was a circle of trees with one space for the viewer to complete the circle, and they were arbor vitae.
-So they looked like my "Ring of Power" figures -- they don't anymore because they've gotten so big they're getting -- they're getting leggy [laughter].
-So now they have legs.
-So they put that at Token Creek County Park.
-And it was a circle of, you know, women, and then in the middle, I asked if they had a stone that you could sit on and meditate.
+At the same time, they bought one of my animal sculptures to put in their library.
+That was a Garver, a Garver burlap piece too.
+There's another one at West High, and there was one at Edgewood College—I taught there for a semester.
+Then I wanted to do a piece out in nature that was all-natural, so I contacted the Dane County Parks and asked if they would be interested in helping me with this.
+What I wanted was a circle of trees with one space for the viewer to complete the circle, and they were arbor vitae.
+They looked like my "Ring of Power" figures—they don't anymore because they've gotten so big they're getting—they're getting leggy [laughter].
+Now they have legs.
+They put that at Token Creek County Park.
+It was a circle of women, and then in the middle, I asked if they had a stone that you could sit on and meditate.

-So that was special for me too -- so yeah.
-So Garver's was a wonderful place for me to work.
-I mean, it didn't always smell good because I think they were using some toxins.
-I never saw a mouse in my studio but one day I did hear some noises and they were -- I was looking around in the boxes thinking, what is that?
-Two little bitty kittens -- well, three actually, but one was dead -- and so we were trying to figure out how to get them where the mother would find them because my studio was locked.
-So I don't know how she got -- they're sneaky, those cats [laughter].
-Another time, I came to my studio and the door was open -- and I always locked the door because I was a little anal about that.
-Well, apparently, I think young kids had gotten in because all that was amiss was all these Super Balls that sometimes I used in fruit to make, you know, for drums [laughter] -- and they were all over the floor and I thought, God bless you kids [laughter]!
+That was special for me too.
+Garver's was a wonderful place for me to work.
+It didn't always smell good because I think they were using some toxins.
+I never saw a mouse in my studio but one day I did hear some noises and they were—I was looking around in the boxes thinking, what is that?
+Two little bitty kittens—well, three actually, but one was dead—and so we were trying to figure out how to get them where the mother would find them because my studio was locked.
+So I don't know how she got—they're sneaky, those cats [laughter].
+Another time, I came to my studio and the door was open—and I always locked the door because I was a little anal about that.
+Well, apparently, I think young kids had gotten in because all that was amiss was all these Super Balls that sometimes I used them for—to make—for drums [laughter]—and they were all over the floor and I thought, God bless you kids [laughter]!

 You took the junk!
-So I don't know if there's -- I have lots of articles and lots of, you know, things that you don't need to know about.
+So I don't know if there's—I have lots of articles and lots of things that you don't need to know about.

 Jennifer Gurske: Extensive resume, that's a lot of experience.

-Lynn Hellmuth: Well, yeah.
-And I haven't done anything for a few years but I'm percolating [laughter].
+Lynn Hellmuth: Well, I haven't done anything for a few years but I'm percolating [laughter].

-Jennifer Gurske: Yeah!
-I mean, even you know, an exhibit here of things that you.
+Jennifer Gurske: Even an exhibit here of things that you...